 In August 2018, the FASB issued ASU No. 2018-14, "Changes to the Disclosure Requirements for Defined Benefit Plans."
 This ASU removes certain disclosure requirements, including the amounts in accumulated other comprehensive income expected to be recognized as components of net periodic benefit cost over the next fiscal year and the amount and timing of plan assets expected to be returned to the employer.
 This ASU also requires additional disclosures for the weighted average interest crediting rates for cash balance plans and explanations for significant gains and losses related to changes in the benefit plan obligation.
 This ASU is effective for fiscal years beginning after December 15, 2020.
-The Company is currently assessing the impact of this ASU on its consolidated financial statements and related disclosures.
+The Company does not expect this ASU to have any material impact on its consolidated financial statements and related disclosures.